ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

 the minor version number of the release to ensure setuptools-scm_ provides the correct version number for the release.

-Ask someone with administrative permissions to set up branch protection rules for it so only you and the person helping you with the release can push to it.

 6. Create and upload the PyPI package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~